goldenndevv/react-p2p-chat/README.md

 ---

-# .gitignore
+### .gitignore

 Make sure build artifacts won't clutter your source control.
-Put this in your `.gitignore` file:
+Put this in the `.gitignore` file:

 ```
 node_modules/